fafonse/CSVault/Discreet Math/Counting Problems.md

 	- Way more "equal" sets

-## Example 1:
+## Example:
 > How many ways can we select a group of 3 students, out of 5 students, to stand in line for a picture.
-- Because its a picture, orders matters.
+1. Because its a picture, orders matters.
-- Because we can't have clones IRL, there is no repetition This is a regular **permutation** problem.
+2. Because we can't have clones IRL, there is no repetition This is a regular **permutation** problem.

 Lets go through the choices one by one.